- How We Help

 Right to Access

 Individuals have the right to access their personal data.
 Individuals may utilize the Aires website at www.aires.com to log in to access, correct, or update personal information.
-Additionally, individuals may reach out to Aires at firstname.lastname@example.org to opt out of Aires services, obtain confirmation of whether or not Aires is processing personal data relating to them, have Aires communicate to them such data so that individuals may verify its accuracy and the lawfulness of the processing; and have data corrected, amended or deleted where it is inaccurate or processed in violation of the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Principles.
+Additionally, individuals may reach out to Aires at firstname.lastname@example.org to request opting out of Aires services, obtain confirmation of whether or not Aires is processing personal data relating to them, have Aires communicate to them such data so that individuals may verify its accuracy and the lawfulness of the processing; and request to have data corrected, amended or deleted where it is inaccurate or processed in violation of applicable privacy law.

 Investigative and Enforcement Governance